airbnb/Showkase/README.md

 ```

 In order to make this function compatible with Showkase, you could further wrap this function
-inside a method that doesn't accept a parameters in the following way:
+inside a method that doesn't accept parameters in the following way:

 ```kotlin
 @ShowkaseComposable(name = "Name", group = "Group")